HamaDler/we-capstone-commerce/README.md

 # WeCommerce

-This is a test ecommerce project built for learning purposes.
+This is a test ecommerce project built for teaching purposes.

 ## Features